American Foundation for the Blind wrote:

 Why We Need the Cogswell-Macy Act

 Today’s schools are not prepared to help children who are deafblind, deaf or hard of hearing, blind, or visually impaired develop to their full potential.
-To ensure that these students receive the education they deserve, the Alice Cogswell and Anne Sullivan Macy Act (H.R.
-1120) was re-introduced in Congress in February 2017.

 The Cogswell-Macy Act is the most comprehensive special education legislation for students with sensory disabilities to date.
 This act seeks to expand the resources available to these students, and their parents and educators, through the Individuals with Disabilities Education Act (IDEA).